-Katie Potts has been managed HRI's lead fund manager since launch.
+While we outline numerous advantages of HRI in this note, one of the most consistent benefits the trust has offered has been the considerable experience offered by its lead fund manager Katie Potts, who has managed HRI since its launch.
 She was a highly-regarded technology analyst at SG Warburg (later UBS) prior to launching the fund.
 Katie owns a substantial stake in the company and a significant minority stake in the management company, and therefore is clearly motivated to ensure the success of the fund.

 Under Katie's stewardship, HRI has navigated several downturns and has benefitted from the team's ability to select companies capable of weathering difficult conditions.
-HRI's closed-ended structure has also been used enhance the trust's returns.
-Whilst open-ended funds can be forced sellers, HRI can capitalise on its ability to gear to pick up lines of stocks at what the managers believe are attractive prices (we discuss this further on page 9).
+HRI's closed-ended structure has also been used to great effect.
+Whilst open-ended funds are often forced sellers, HRI can capitalise on its ability to gear to pick up lines of stocks at attractive prices (we discuss this further on page 9).

-HRI's size, focus on smaller companies and the depth of expertise within the management team mean that it plays an important role as a provider of muchneeded capital to listed technology companies looking for expansion capital.
-This can be particularly valuable in a downturn and may offer HRI additional opportunities to generate alpha when others are not able to.
+HRI's size, focus on smaller companies and the depth of expertise within the management team mean that it plays an important role as a provider of much-needed capital to listed technology companies looking for expansion capital.
+This is particularly valuable in a downturn and has offered HRI further opportunities to generate alpha when others may not have been able to.

-HRI offers a liquid subcontract for any investor looking to gain access to this part of the market.
-Given their different focuses, an investment in HRI could be complementary to an investment in one of the large-cap technology funds.
+HRI offers a liquid subcontract for any investor looking to gain access to this part of the market, and we believe that an investment in HRI complements an investment in one of the large-cap technology funds.